-Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness program funding.
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness.

+Rural Oregon Continuum of Care serves the Albany Oregon area and Community Services Consortium (CSC) is the community action agency that serves Albany.
+CSC is a public nonprofit organization dedicated to ending poverty in the region.
+CSC is the state and federally recognized community action agency for Linn, Benton, and Lincoln counties and serves as a conduit for federal and state homeless program funding.
 CSC coordinated the development and update of the Ten-Year Plan to Address Issues Around Housing and Homelessness in Linn County (Ten-Year Plan).
-CSC staff coordinates the annual federal point-in-time count.
+CSC staff coordinates the annual federal pointin-time count.
 CSC provides administrative support to the HEART monthly meetings, annual homeless resource fair, and resource fair for Veterans.
 CSC also provides supportive services for Veteran families and helps homeless or near homeless Veterans find stable housing.